 Money services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

-It depends on your current and future living situation.
-If you’re confident that you’ll be staying in the same home for the next one or two years, then you’re almost certainly better off getting a fixed contract.
-However, if your living situation is likely to change or you’re already planning on moving then contract free broadband is worth considering.
+It depends on your current and future living situations.
+If you’re planning to stay in the same home for at least a year, a fixed contract will provide better value.
+However, if your living situation is likely to change or if you’re already planning on moving, temporary broadband is worth considering.

-Before making any final decisions, calculate how much more expensive monthly broadband would be in terms of monthly fees and upfront costs.
-Compare this to the early cancellation fees that you would have to pay if you took out a fixed contract to see whether you would save any money.
+Before making any final decisions, calculate how much more expensive monthly broadband would be in terms of ongoing fees and upfront costs.
+Compare this to the early cancellation fees applicable if you took out a fixed contract, to determine whether you’d save any money.

-Some situations where it might be a good idea to get no contract broadband include:
+Scenarios where it might be beneficial to get temporary broadband include:

 A short-term stay in rented accommodation